mongodb/specifications/source/crud/tests/README.rst

   fields.

-- Instead of a top-level ``runOn`` field, server requirements are denoted by separate top-level ``minServerVersion`` and ``maxServerVersion`` fields.
+- Instead of a top-level ``runOn`` field, server requirements are denoted by separate top-level ``minServerVersion``, ``maxServerVersion``, and ``serverless`` fields.
 The minimum server version is an inclusive lower bound for running the test.
 The maximum server version is an exclusive upper bound for running the test.
 If a field is not present, it should be assumed that there is no corresponding bound on the required server version.
+The ``serverless`` requirement behaves the same as the ``serverless`` field of the `unified test format's runOnRequirement
+  <../../../../unified-test-format/unified-test-format.rst#runonrequirement>`_.

 The legacy-v1 format should not conflict with the newer, multi-operation format used by other specs (e.g. Transactions).
 It is possible to create a unified test